nateriver520/gogo-cache/README.md

 gogo-cache is an in-memory key:value store/cache similar to memcached

-It supports LRU ,LRU and FIFO.
+It supports LRU ,LFU and FIFO.

 In the future, I will support more :)